Chris Larson: Wisconsin Senate

 On September 14, 2010, Larson defeated incumbent Senator Jeffrey Plale in the Wisconsin state senate primary election and defeated Republican Jesse Ripp in the general election on November 2, 2010, becoming the youngest member of the senate.
 In 2013, Larson was elected Senate Minority Leader.

 Larson represents the cities of Cudahy, South Milwaukee, St. Francis, Franklin, Oak Creek and Milwaukee.

 Following Democrats poor showing in 2014 elections, Larson resigned as Senate Minority Leader on November 11, 2014.

-PolitiFact Wisconsin, a nonpartisan fact-checking group, has fact-checked 5 public statements from Chris Larson since August 2020, with each of the 5 being rated as "True" or "Mostly True."

-Larson was elected to the Wisconsin State Senate for a fourth term in November 2022.
+Larson was re-elected to the Wisconsin Senate for a fourth term in November 2022.